carycorreia/GCD_Course_Assignment/README.md

  6. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-####P lease note that these objectives are NOT the exact steps that were followed in creating the work flow for this project.
+#### Please note that these objectives are NOT the exact steps that were followed in creating the work flow for this project.
 #### Please see the section regarding Code Walk-Through for the psuedo-code used.